utah-cs3550-fa24/assignments/hw5.md

 people who can view a submission are the student who submitted it, the TA assigned to grade it, and the administrative user.

-In the `show_upload` controller, require login.
-Check that the current user is either 1) the submission's `author`, or 2) the submission's `grader`, or 3) the administrative user.
-If not, raise the `PermissionDenied` exception, which you can import from `django.core.exceptions`.
+Add a `view_submission` method on the `Submission` model.
+It should take in a `User` object and return the submission's `file` field.
+In this method, check that the current user is either 1) the submission's `author`, or 2) the submission's `grader`, or 3) the administrative user.
+If not, raise the `PermissionDenied` exception.
+Once again, we define this security policy in a single, centralized place to make it less likely that we get it wrong somewhere.

+Use this method in the `show_upload` controller.
+Also add the `login_required` decorator---this doesn't enforce security (since the anonymous user won't pass the test above) but it does help with the log-in-and-redirect logic you implemented in Phase 3.

 Check that if you log in as a TA, copy the URL for a submitted file, and then log out (or log in as a different TA or student), you get a